Are Kick Scooters Good Exercise? (How To Have FUN Getting Fit)

 So, while kick scooters alone won’t give you shredded, washboard abs, they may strengthen them more than you’d expect.

-Kick scooters use all your leg muscles
+It uses all your leg muscles

 Ever notice how your quads ache after a long bike ride, or you get shin splints or sore calves after a run, but your legs never feel equally fatigued all around?